 A team is the fuel that drives a project.
 They take tasks, and with expertise and experience, complete them according to your plan—on time and within budget.
 To do this requires thorough administering and coordinating.

 That’s easier said than done.
 There are objectives to meet, communication channels to create, collaboration to foster and being able to appraise your team’s performance all while in the midst of running the larger project.

 The main importance of team management, then, is that it helps to bring your project in successfully.
 But there are more benefits that might not be as evident.

 Teams work better when they work together.
 But not everyone on a team clicks immediately.
 You must promote the collaborative nature that bonds team members into an effective team.
 That means assembling the right team and giving each member responsibilities that fit their skillsets.
-It’s the first task of team management, setting the stage.
+You can also try team building activities to create a collaborative environment.

 We touched on this before, but it’s worth emphasizing.
 Team management serves the project by getting teams to work better.
 That doesn’t mean driving them until they burn out, which is counterproductive.
 Rather, it’s about balancing their workload, creating reasonable timelines, supporting them and removing obstacles that prevent them from succeeding at their tasks.

 Teams are not static.
 You probably will use the same team for similar projects.
 The more experience they have, the better they’ll work.
 Having a team that is well managed means that, as you add new team members, they will have less of a learning curve and be helped to get up to speed by the more experienced members.
 As teams gain experience and skills they become a more valued asset.